 - Powerful machine learning and AI baselines and constantly monitor behavior, activity, data, backups, etc.

-- Enterprise-level Backups – Automatic, versioned backups for G Suite and Office 365 services.
+- Enterprise-level Backups – Automatic, versioned backups for Google Workspace and Office 365 services.

 Spinbackup Provides a clean, powerful UI to monitor public cloud Saas Backups and Security

-Spinbackup provides an extremely powerful, bolt-on solution that allows organizations to easily provide the backup and security mechanisms needed in G Suite and Office 365 (security coming soon).
+Spinbackup provides an extremely powerful, bolt-on solution that allows organizations to easily provide the backup and security mechanisms needed in Google Workspace and Office 365 (security coming soon).
 It provides a single pane of glass view of the critical activities and security-related events that allows having the tools needed for monitoring, securing, and maintaining the integrity of organization data.

 Counteract phishing effectively with Spinbackup.
 Download a free trial of Spinbackup for either Google Workspace (G Suite) or Microsoft Office 365 today.